gzimmer/MeanPetClinic/README.md

 ===================
 Java has its own reference application to prove their concept to developers.
 MEAN doesn't have one but deserves it !
 So why not creating the exact same one for MEAN ?
 In add, it could bring a fair comparison in easiness and performance between these two technologies.
 JEE proposes a Pet Store application, but Spring is certainly more popular and offers a pet clinic application.
-You can find it  there : https://github.com/spring-projects/spring-petclinic .
-And here it comes for MEAN.
+You can find it  there : https://github.com/spring-projects/spring-petclinic.And here it comes for MEAN.
 ----------

-Installation
+Requirements
 -------------

 I develop the application with MEAN stack composed of :